m-rcd/simple-todos/README.md

-#Simple Todo
+Simple Todo
+---

 Tasks
 ---
 Learn how to use Meteor

 Technologies used
 ---